Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 Cut the Cake

-- When the cake is fully cooled, take a spatula and loosen the edges as well as underneath the cake.
-Be very gentil not to crack the cake.
+- When cake is fully cooled, take a spatula and loosen edges as well as underneath the cake.
+Be very gentle not to crack the cake.

-- Then place a cutting board on top of the pan and flip it upside down so the cake is now out of the pan and upside down on the cutting board.
-The cake should come out easily if you loosened it all the way.
+- Place a cutting board on top of the pan and flip the entire board and pan upside down so the pan is sitting on the board.
+Remove pan and cake should come out easily onto the board if you loosened it all the way.

-- Leave the cake upside down and take a 4” Christmas tree cookie cutter and cut out 8-10 trees.
-Try to cut the trees as close to the edges as possible so you can try to squeeze two out of the center.
+- Leave cake upside down and take a 4” Christmas tree cookie cutter and cut out trees.
+Start close to the edges so you can cut a few out of the center.

 Assemble and Decorate

-- Spread 2-3 spoonfuls of filling on half of the trees.
-We’re going to make little cake sandwiches so make sure you’ve got a good ratio of whipped cream to cake.
+- Spread 2-3 spoonfuls of the whipped cream filling you made on half of the trees.
+The other half will be used to top them.
+Make sure you have a good ratio of filling to cake.

-- Once you’ve coated your trees immediately sprinkle the tops with decorating sugar.
+- Once you’ve "frosted" your trees immediately sprinkle tops with decorating sugar.

 These are adorable!
 Can’t wait to make.